astreum/lib/README.md

 # … your code …
 ```

-## Lispeum Machine Quickstart
+## Astreum Machine Quickstart

-The Lispeum virtual machine (VM) is embedded inside `astreum.Node`.
-You feed it Lispeum source text, and the node tokenizes, parses, and **evaluates** the resulting AST inside an isolated environment.
+The Astreum virtual machine (VM) is embedded inside `astreum.Node`.
+You feed it Astreum script, and the node tokenizes, parses, and evaluates.

 ```python
 # Define a named function int.add (stack body) and call it with bytes 1 and 2